kaushikgopal/henry-hugo/archetypes/post.md

 # Sometimes you want to post your content on medium, or another place (for social traction).
 # You might additionally want to post it here (making sure content lives in your control)
 # or just boost the visibility of the content again from your own blog, embellishing with some notes.
-#

 # Add the medium (or external site) link here as a canonicalUrl.
 # This will make sure Google doesn't screw you over on SEO and you're attributing source correctly.
 # canonicalUrl = "

-# This is used in a couple of places.
-# Adding this here will make sure in certain SEO tags, we pick the right description
-# description = ""

 # banner image
 # This image is picked up automatically (for twitter/og tags) + RSS feeds